donkuri/learn-mathematics/index.md

 ## What is required to do this?

- We assume a modest mathematical background, mostly high school mathematics.
+ I assume a modest mathematical background, mostly high school mathematics.
 The most important thing to have is patience.
 Learning mathematics takes a very long time, and you will get stuck over and over and over and over again.

 ## Who is this for?